Brett-Kennedy/ClassificationThresholdTuner/README.md

 - two to visualize the implications of using different threhsolds
 - one to optimize the threshold(s) for a specfied metric

+If have AUROC of, say, 0.91, may be good.
+But, just means random positive sample 91% change ranked higher than random negative sample.
+If are a small minority, can be clumped together, or spread more evenly.
+Knowing helps set threshold.

+methods specify target_labels to ensure handle in a sensible order.
+Especially important with binary classification, so knows which the probabilities refer to where only one set of probs are provided (can provide a pair of probs per row if want -- and for multiclass, need to).

+## Implications of setting the thresholds
+-- give examples from notebooks

+include some examples where AUROC is high and F1 is low.
+I think when this happens, the threshold can just be split better.
+I think get this when imbalance and the model mostly predicts neg as neg, so the curve line hugs the y axis.

+give examples with real models on real data. can mostly use RF, but also sklearn MVP, DT, kNN.

+In multi-class case, if move the threshold, we need to define a default class.
+Often this makes sense. eg if network logs, default is not-an-attack, and all other classes types of attack.
+Or if medical, default is healthy and other classes types of condition.
+Then, only take each class (other than default) if it's both the highest and over the threshold.
+For now, have 1 threshold for all classes.
+Future versions will support separate threshold for each.

+if the threshold is, say, 0.6, and the probability for class B is 0.5, then goes to default.
+If prob is 0.65, then predict class B. So long as the default is over 0.5, it's fairly straightforwrd: if any class is over the threshold, then no other class can be too.
+But if threshold is under, say, 0.4, then can have 2 classes over threshold.
+In that case, go with the highest.
+Go with the default if either: it's the highest prob; none are over the threshold.

+when plotting with multiclass, plot prob vs actual class, but are a set of probs per target class, so that many plots.
+More effort, but get a fuller picture.

+evidently also a good tool. i guess. it doesn't render for me on bns laptop

+It only makes sense to set a threshold with multiple classes if there is a default class.
+If there is no class over the threshold and there is no default, then have no predition (in that case, 'no prediction' becomes a defacto default).